 Binding is followed by fusion of the two membranes.

-From SER vesicles containing proteins are budded off and the same join the cist Golgi membranes.
-There the proteins g through further modification if ne4cessary and as they go through they reach trans Golgi surface they are then budded off and transported to their respective destinations aided by Microtubules.
+From SER vesicles containing proteins are budded off and the same join the cis Golgi membranes.
+There the proteins go through further modification if ne4cessary and as they go through processing such as modifications they reach trans Golgi surface they are then budded off and transported to their respective destinations aided by Microtubules.

 The trans-Golgi network (TGN) is a tubular network that originates from the last trans-Golgi cisternae.
 It sorts newly synthesized proteins that arrive from earlier Golgi compartments (I) towards different destinations (1–5).
 It also receives input from the endocytic pathway (II–IV) and sends back components to the earlier Golgi compartments (7).
 The exit routes from the TGN include those towards the apical plasma membrane (1), the basolateral plasma membrane (2), recycling endosomes (3), early endosomes (4), late endosomes (5) and specialized compartments such as secretory granules (6) in secretory cells.
 These are the main destinations, and for each of them more than one type of carrier might be involved; for example, basolateral transmembrane and soluble trafficking proteins can use different carriers101, 156.
 Apical transmembrane proteins and soluble, ciliary and GPI-linked proteins appear to use different pathways.
 Secretory proteins can also use a transendosomal pathway through recycling endosomes to reach the basolateral (3, 3a) or apical surfaces (3, 3b).
 Golgi-resident proteins (for example, glycosylating enzymes) recycle back to the Golgi stack , as secretion consumes the last trans-Golgi cisternae.
 Two important morphological features have emerged from the three-dimensional tomographic studies.
 First, the TGN is composed of tubules emanating from the last two trans-Golgi cisternae (which are smaller and appear to be detaching from the rest of the stack), although only the tubules deriving from the last cisterna are clathrin coated.
 Second, the endoplasmic reticulum makes close contact with the last two trans-Golgi cisternae (black boxes), through which lipid exchange can occur between these two organelles.; http://www.nature.com/